 The legacy of Viking swords was carried on after their warriors became less aggressive, they became Christian and more settled.
 The swords of the Normans evolved into the Crusader swords, and they had many variations over the years.

 (5) The Scottish Claymore

-The Scottish Claymore was a huge Sword which would intimidate an opponent on the battlefield, it's blade measured around 4 ft and had to be used in both hands due to its size and weight.
+The Scottish Claymore was a huge sword which would intimidate an opponent on the battlefield, its blade measured around four foot long.
+The Claymore had to be used in both hands due to its size and weight.
 The blade was sharp on both sides and was ideal for cutting down multiple enemies due to its arc of death, it was used much like a Viking or Saxon War Axe.
-It's size meant that it was not a close combat weapon like the Spartan Xiphos, and it would have rarely been used as a thrusting blade.
-A Scottish Claymore blade would have been effective against a mounted opponent and would have butchered rider and horse with it's blow.
+Its size meant that it was not a close combat weapon like the Spartan Xiphos, and it would have rarely been used as a thrusting blade.
+A Scottish Claymore blade would have been effective against a mounted opponent and would have butchered rider and horse with just one blow.